Ranking The 10 Real Madrid Longest Serving Managers

 FAQs

-A. Miguel Munoz is Real Madrid’s longest serving manager for 14 years.
+A. Miguel Munoz is Real Madrid’s longest-serving manager, having served for 14 years.

 Q. Who’s the current manager of Real Madrid?